kehindeoloruntayo/pigdice/README.md

 * _Report any suspected security problem to the contact above._

 ## Notice
-Bank App contains pieces of source code that is under MIT.
+Pig Dice contains pieces of source code that is under MIT.
 This notice is included here to comply with the distribution terms.